 - Responsible for

-Show-Off Your Hard and Soft Skills
+Show Off Your Hard and Soft Skills

-Another great resume writing tip is to describe your current and previous work in a way that frames your best traits.
+Another great resume writing tip is to describe your current and previous work to frame your best traits.
 If you’re an expert in your field, write that before anything else.
-Leadership, conflict resolution, successful negotiation, and effective communication are among the most needed soft skills.
+Leadership, conflict resolution, successful negotiation, and effective communication are among the most needed soft skills in the 2020s.
 Don’t just say that you have these skills, give examples that shed light on your best traits.
 If you missed it, check out our post on soft skills that employers are looking for in the residential construction industry.
 Are you learning a new skill while searching for a new job?
 Make sure to add it when building your resume.

-There was a time when marital status and number of kids had to appear on the resume.
-Familial status is no longer the case, and recruiters, in general, steer clear from asking about these details.
+Believe it or not, there was a time when marital status and the number of kids you had needed to appear on a resume.
+Familial status is no longer the case, and recruiters generally steer clear from asking about these details.
 That said, go light on personal information on this uber professional document, including non-relevant hobbies, and only present relevant social media handles.
 Lastly, this is an excellent time to remind you to scrub your social media channels that might have the information you don’t want to share with a potential employer.

-- Make your accounts private
+- Make your accounts private if necessary

 - Hide or delete any inappropriate posts

-- Deactivate old accounts
+- Deactivate all old or unused accounts

-- Add the right photos
+- Add more appropriate photos

 - Add a professional bio to your accounts if necessary

 - Edit your handles and URLs